MidwesternInteractive/laravel-kit/README.md

 # Set Up
 __*Note*__ `$` represents a terminal command and should not be typed out.

-All commands (unless otherwise specified) should be ran from home dir:
+All commands (unless otherwise specified) should be ran from home directory:
 ```shell
 cd
 ```